Member Organizations

 Regulation of Accountancy Profession

-In Barbados, accountancy professionals are regulated by the Institute of Chartered Accountants of Barbados (ICAB).
-It was established by the Institute of Chartered Accountants of Barbados (Incorporation) Act 1974 and its membership includes Chartered Accountants along with students pursuing professional accounting qualifications.
+In Barbados, the accountancy profession is regulated by the Institute of Chartered Accountants of Barbados (ICAB), which was established under the Institute of Chartered Accountants of Barbados (Incorporation) Act, 1974.
+Membership in ICAB is mandatory for individuals offering accountancy services to the public in the jurisdiction.

 -